tobieeniafe/angular2-googlemap-autocomplete/README.md

 ## About

-Quickstart Angular 2 Autocomplete app
+A Quickstart to integrate Google Maps Autocomplete to your Angular 2+ app

 ## Credit